-- Bull Durham Beer Co. connects with fans of beer and baseball.
+Bull Durham Beer Co. connects with fans of beer and baseball.
 The brewery is the home base for one of the first breweries in the country located inside a professional sports stadium.
 The beer is brewed at the Durham Bulls Athletic Park and is available for sale during games and at local bottle shops.
 It’s nothing less than a home run.

-- Durty Bull Brewing Company has a 6,000 square foot, 15-barrel production brewery and tasting room in Downtown Durham.
-They age many of their beers in oak foeders, bourbon barrels and wine barrels and feature an extensive sour beer program.
+Durty Bull Brewing Company has a 6,000 square foot, 15-barrel production brewery and tasting room in downtown Durham.
+They age many of their beers in oak foeders, bourbon barrels, and wine barrels and feature an extensive sour beer program.

-- Fullsteam Brewery aims to make "distinctively Southern beer," often partnering with other local businesses and sourcing their ingredients from nearby farms or local foragers.
-Brews like Carver, a sweet potato lager, show what these folks are about.
+Fullsteam Brewery aims to make "distinctively Southern beer," often partnering with other local businesses and sourcing their ingredients from nearby farms or local foragers.
+Brews like Carver, a sweet potato lager, show what these folks are all about.
 Enjoy one in their popular tavern or take a tour.

-- Hi-Wire Brewing at Golden Belt consists of 8,844 square feet of interior space, as well as a 1,678 square foot outdoor covered patio and beer garden.
+Hi-Wire Brewing at Golden Belt consists of 8,844 square feet of interior space, as well as a 1,678 square foot outdoor covered patio and beer garden.
 Game and activity heavy, featuring full-sized shuffleboard courts, soccer pool tables, ping pong, and more, the bar’s 24 taps feature year-round, seasonal, specialty, sour, and one-offs, as well as wine, local cider, and guest taps from neighboring breweries.

-- Starpoint Brewing has partnered with Beer Study to open a dog-friendly bottle shop and brewery in the Rockwood neighborhood.
+Starpoint Brewing has partnered with Beer Study to open a dog-friendly bottle shop and brewery in the Rockwood neighborhood.
 Sample beer from their 38 taps, including Starpoint brewed from the facility out back, and stay to play old school arcade games.